American Pie Presents: Girls' Rules

-American Pie Presents: Girls' Rules is a 2020 American straight-to-DVD sex comedy film directed by Mike Elliott.
+American Pie Presents: Girls' Rules is a 2020 American sex comedy film directed by Mike Elliott.
 It is the fifth installment of the American Pie Presents film series, a spin-off of the American Pie franchise and the ninth overall installment.
-It is also the first film in the franchise to neither feature Eugene Levy nor contain any nudity.
-The film serves as a standalone sequel, revolving around Steve Stifler's cousin Stephanie (Lizze Broadway) and her friends.
+It is the first film in the franchise to not feature Eugene Levy and also the first to contain no nudity.
+The film serves as a standalone sequel, revolving around Steve Stifler's relative Stephanie (Lizze Broadway) and her friends.

 The film was released on demand and DVD on October 6, 2020, by Universal Pictures.
 It was released on Blu-ray on September 7, 2021.

 Plot

-Now that it is their senior year, four young friends named Annie, Kayla, Michelle and Stephanie band together to get what they want.
+Now that it is their senior year, four young friends: Annie, Kayla, Michelle and Stephanie, band together to get what they want.
 Annie is trying to lose her virginity to her boyfriend.
-Stephanie is a confident lacrosse player who is blackmailing her school’s perverted principal into retiring by recording him being chained up and whipped by her.
-Kayla is insecure about her boyfriend Tim cheating and constantly goes through his phone asking if she is the best girlfriend he has ever had.
+Stephanie is a confident lacrosse player who is blackmailing her school's perverted principal into retiring by recording him being chained up and whipped by her.
+Kayla is paranoid about her boyfriend Tim cheating and constantly goes through his phone asking if she is the best girlfriend he has ever had.
 Michelle is a sex toy expert who prides herself on her knowledge.

-They all make a pact to get what they need this year.
+The group makes a pact to get what they need this year.
 Along comes Grant, a handsome new guy in school.
-He meets Michelle first as she is rushing to class, as she is distracted by the sight of him, she runs into a door and he helps her up.
+He meets Michelle first as she is rushing to class, as she is distracted by the sight of him, she runs into a door, and he helps her up.

 Tim breaks up with Kayla and as Grant witnesses this, he offers help in making her ex jealous.
 Stephanie is playing lacrosse and meets Grant by knocking him to the ground during a play.

 Michelle takes Annie to a sex shop to buy her first toy, a vibrating set of panties.
-Annie uses it later that day while having phone sex with her boyfriend.
-Grant and his mother Ellen come over to introduce themselves, especially Ellen to Annie’s single father Kevin, who tells Grant to go upstairs and meet his daughter.
+Annie uses it later that day while having phone sex via laptop with her boyfriend.
+Grant and his mother Ellen come over to introduce themselves being new neighbors, especially Ellen to Annie's single father Kevin, who suggests Grant go upstairs to meet his daughter.

 Michelle and Stephanie end up liking Grant and employ ways to win his affection.
 Michelle, playing the damsel in distress trips and falls into a locker in front of him.
-He takes her to the nurse and Oliver, the principal's assistant, a nerdy boy who has a crush on her, helps out.
+He takes her to the nurse and the nerdy principal's assistant Oliver, who has a crush on her, helps out.
 Stephanie goes to Grant's friend Emmett (her old friend who she had a falling out with) and asks for his help, giving him $100.